Registered Member (MHGI)

 Open to HG.Dip. graduates who have passed the Post Graduate Practitioner's Assessment (Part III) of the Human Givens Diploma Course and are therefore, by having demonstrated their practical competence, fully qualified to practise as a human givens therapist or counsellor and appear on the HGI's Professional Register.

 - Registered HG Practitioner Status

-- Individual page (with name, contact information, specialist areas, biographical details, optional location map, and full biographical details) included on the HGI's Official Register of approved Human Givens Practitioners (accredited in the UK by the Professional Standards Authority)
+- Individual Online Register Therapist page (with name, contact information, specialist areas, biographical details, optional location map, full biographical details and any relevant links)

-- Free access to Pragmatic Tracker to help with collecting outcome data and feedback from clients
+- Free access to Pragmatic Tracker to help with collecting outcome data and feedback from your clients

 - Access to both HGI online forums (general and practitioners')

 - Advanced notice and invitations to the HGI's bi-annual conference and any other special HGI-hosted events

 - Free membership of ETSI (the European Therapy Studies Institute)

 - Invites to attend special one-off HG.Dip.
 Graduate CPD Days

 - Agreement to uphold HGI ethical standards